Director: Panos Cosmatos

 But the crucial decision has been made to hinge this very simple, straightforward revenge thriller/horror story not on the undeniably appealing idea of Nic Cage wielding a big axe, but instead on the agony of loss and the ultimate lonely futility of revenge.

-Whereas another film (arguably, the one that has been advertised) would tell this same story with a gleeful, winking detachment, revelling in its own inherent silliness and allowing Cage’s well-cultivated persona to do the heavy lifting, Mandy takes the much more difficult road of injecting some actual pathos into its midnight movie trappings.
+Whereas another film would tell this same story with a gleeful, winking detachment, revelling in its own inherent silliness and allowing Cage’s well-cultivated persona to do the heavy lifting, Mandy takes the much more difficult road of injecting some actual pathos into its midnight movie trappings.
 It manages to deftly walk a knife’s edge between gory tongue in cheek excess and unexpectedly poignant emotional beats, and most of this is down to Cage’s absolutely assured performance.

-He is Red Miller, a lumberjack living in the Mojave Shadow Mountains with his wife (a haunted, doomed Andrea Riseborough – no prizes for guessing her character’s name).
-A very Manson-esque cult led by the megalomaniacal Jeremiah Sand (Linus Roache absolutely oozing off the screen) try and fail to indoctrinate Mandy into their number, and when she embarrasses Sand, he decides to have her horribly killed, right in front of Red.
+He is Red Miller, a lumberjack living in the Mojave Shadow Mountains with his wife (a haunted, doomed Andrea Riseborough – the titular Mandy).
+A very Manson-esque cult led by the megalomaniacal Jeremiah Sand (played by Linus Roache, absolutely oozing off the screen) try and fail to indoctrinate Mandy into their number, and when she embarrasses Sand, he responds with horrific action of the occult, witnessed by Red.

 The sad-eyed, bruised man-bear affect Cage gives the character in the film’s opening stretch snaps entirely; a switch is flipped and he becomes the very personification of unhinged, single-minded vengeance, pausing briefly on his warpath only to pick up more weapons, snort coke or drop acid.